Canon 1D vs 30D

 Feature comparison: Canon 1D vs 30D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D and the 30D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D offers a wider field of view (100%) than the one in the 30D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 30D has a higher magnification (0.56x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D and Canon 30D along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 30D has one, while the 1D does not.
 While the built-in flash of the 30D is not very powerful, it can at times be useful as a fill-in light.